Student Support Services

 If an evaluation is needed to obtain further information to effectively support the student, teachers and a representative from the Student Support Team meets with parents to discuss this request.
 The Student Support team will provide names of professionals who perform in-depth evaluations.
 Testing is arranged and paid for by the parents.
 Duke School requires that parents seek testing in a timely manner, share a copy of the full report with the Student Support Team, and follow up with recommendations of the evaluation as it pertains to the student’s success.
 It is also important to establish communication between professionals outside the school in order to maintain a cohesive intervention and follow-up plan.
 Duke School will adhere to the ethics of confidentiality pertaining to psychological testing and evaluation results.

 THE LEARNING CENTER

-The Learning Center is an additional fee service that Duke School provides to students who could benefit from specialized instruction and is initiated through a teacher referral.
+The Learning Center is a service that Duke School provides to students who could benefit from specialized instruction and is initiated through a teacher referral.
 The supportive environment of the Learning Center allows students to become aware of their individual learning styles and develop strategies that address their strengths and challenges.
 The Student Support Specialist collaborates with teachers so aspects of the classroom curriculum can be integrated into the student’s work in the Learning Center which allows the students the opportunity to apply targeted skills to their classroom work.

 Students enrolled in the Learning Center work with the Student Support Specialist during the school day, either within the classroom and/or in a small group setting, up to five times a week.
 Goals are established by the team and monitored on an ongoing basis.
 Progress is shared with parents at conferences and in conjunction with Progress Reports.